Ozu Moreira

-Osmar Shigeru "Ozu" Moreira (茂怜羅 オズ, Shigeru Ozu) (born 21 January 1986) is a beach soccer player who plays as a defender.
+Osmar Shigeru "Ozu" Moreira (茂怜羅 オズ; 21 January 1986) is a Brazilian-born Japanese beach soccer player who plays as a defender.
+He is the captain of the Japan national team.

-Born in Brazil, he is the captain of the Japan national team, having gained Japanese citizenship in 2012.
-He has won the Silver and Golden Balls at FIFA World Cups and is known as one of the best defenders in beach soccer history.
+Moreira has won the Silver and Golden Balls at FIFA World Cups and is known as one of the best defenders in beach soccer history.
 He is particularly known for his towering presence and powerful long-range free kicks.
 In 2019, he became the first Japanese player to score over 100 international goals.

 Biography

 Early life

 Ozu was born in Rio de Janeiro, Brazil and began playing beach soccer aged six on the beaches of Copacabana, growing up playing with future members of the Brazil national team including Rafinha, Bokinha and Mauricinho.
 Aged 10, Ozu's beach soccer school accepted an invite to play an exhibition match before a Brazil match at Copacabana arena which was watched by 5,000 people.
 As a child, Ozu played association football including joining Vasco da Gama aged 14 and was scouted on numerous occasions but living minutes from the beach and watching beach soccer regularly on TV was the inspiration for Ozu to pursue becoming a beach soccer professional, aged 16.
 In 2004, at 18, he signed his first beach soccer contract, with São Paulo.